Miss France 2026

-Miss France 2026 will be the 96th edition of the Miss France pageant, held on 6 December 2025 at the Zénith d'Amiens in Amiens, Hauts-de-France.
-Angélique Angarni-Filopon of Martinique will crown her successor at the end of the event.
+Miss France 2026 was the 96th edition of the Miss France pageant, held on 6 December 2025 at the Zénith d'Amiens in Amiens, Hauts-de-France.
+Angélique Angarni-Filopon of Martinique crowned Hinaupoko Devèze of Tahiti as her successor at the end of the event.

+The 2026 edition marked the first edition since the departure of former national director Cindy Fabre in January 2025, while Camille Cerf will fulfill some of Fabre's previous duties as the official godmother of Miss France 2026.

 Background

 Location

-In March 2025, the French newspaper Le Populaire du Centre reported that Limoges, the capital of Limousin, would apply to host the 2026 edition of the pageant at the Zénith Limoges Métropole.
-The newspaper also cited Nice in Provence-Alpes-Côte d'Azur (PACA) and Dijon in Burgundy as two other cities applying to host the pageant, with ten cities in total entering the bidding process.
+In March 2025, the French newspaper Le Populaire du Centre reported that Limoges, the capital of the Haute-Vienne department in Limousin, would apply to host the 2026 edition of the pageant at the Zénith Limoges Métropole.
+The newspaper also cited Nice in the Alpes-Maritimes department of Provence-Alpes-Côte d'Azur (PACA) and Dijon in the Côte-d'Or department of Burgundy as two other cities applying to host the pageant, with ten cities in total entering the bidding process.
 Sarah Gentil, the deputy mayor of Limoges for event planning, confirmed that Limoges had been unsuccessfully bidding to host the competition for several years, and that a final decision on the host city would be made in June 2025.

 On 2 October 2025, it was announced that the pageant would be held on 6 December 2025 at the Zénith d'Amiens in Amiens, Hauts-de-France.
-Amiens is the largest city in the region of Picardy, and it will be the first time that the city hosts the Miss France competition.
+Amiens is the capital of the Somme department in the region of Picardy, and it would be the first time that the city hosts the Miss France competition.
 On 24 October, it was announced that the overseas trip would be held in Martinique.
 The contestants visited Martinique for a variety of events, before traveling to Amiens to begin rehearsals.

 Selection of contestants

 The 2026 contestants were selected through regional pageants, held between June and October 2025.

-The 2026 edition will see the return of New Caledonia, which withdrew from Miss France 2025 due to the 2024 New Caledonia unrest.
-Saint Martin and Saint Barthélemy, which competes on a biennial basis, will withdraw from the competition in line with their typical schedule of only competing every other year.
+The 2026 edition saw the return of New Caledonia, which withdrew from Miss France 2025 due to the 2024 New Caledonia unrest.
+Saint Martin and Saint Barthélemy, which competes on a biennial basis, withdrew from the competition in line with their typical schedule of only competing every other year.